 Enjoying a round of steamboat hot pot is not always the easiest of meals to have.
 You’ve got to cook your own food, ensure everyone gets their fair share, and still deal with the kids – phew!
 To make things easier, we’ve rounded up some of the best hot pot places in Singapore so you can have ease of your mind while settling your soupy cravings.
 From hot pot favorites such as Steamboat to hot pot restaurants with playgrounds such as Hai Di Lao – it’s all here!

-Beauty In The Pot might have two outlets (and a new one coming soon to Star Vista!) in Singapore, but don’t be surprised if their OneKM Mall branch becomes your kids’ new preferred hangout.
+Beauty In The Pot is one of the most popular hot place places in Singapore, and don’t be surprised if their OneKM Mall branch becomes your kids’ new preferred hangout.
 Decked out with a full-blown playground adjacent to the dining area, tots can get busy with the slide, mini climbing wall as they wait for dinner to be cooked.
 Even the interior seating area is washed in pastel pink, which will surely delight the young ones’ inner princesses.

 Beauty In The Pot, various locations, www.paradisegp.com/brand-beauty-in-the-pot